 Develop Emotional Intelligence

-To overcome depression, you must connect with others on a deep level and build your support system.
+Connecting with others and building a support system may be helpful for those with depression.
+It's one reason that emotional intelligence and depression can be linked, since increasing EQ sometimes helps mitigate the effects of this mental health condition.
 To do this, work to develop emotional intelligence, or the ability to identify and control your own emotions and recognize and respond to the feelings of others.

 Find The Silver Lining